-A. New standards are based on breast fed infants while the old standards were based on mixed fed children.
+- New standards are based on breastfed infants while the old standards were based on mixed fed children.

-B. New Standards emphasize how a child should grow in contrast to the earlier descriptive approach of how children are growing.
+- New Standards emphasise how a child should grow in contrast to the earlier descriptive approach of how children are growing.

-C. The clear evidence of the accuracy of the New WHO Child Growth Standards suggest that children below six years have the same potential to grow and develop as long as their basic needs for nutrition, health and environment are met.
+- The clear evidence of the accuracy of the New WHO Child Growth Standards suggests that children below six years have the same potential to grow and develop as long as their basic needs for nutrition, health and environment are met.

 - In the New WHO Growth Standards, growth trajectory is gender specific and based on internationally accepted classifications.